chalmers-revere/opendlv.core/usecases/velodyne16/README.md

 ### Network setup

 In order to receive packets from VLP-16, the IP address has to be manually set and the firewall must be disabled.
-In Linux, the firewall can be disabled by:
+In Ubuntu where proxy-velodyne16 has been tested, the firewall can be disabled by:

     $ sudo ufw disable

-The IP address should be set as 192.168.1.xx, where xx is any number between 0 and 255, except 0, 255, and 201 (201 is reserved for VLP-16).
+The IP address should be set as 192.168.1.xx, where xx is any integer from 1 to 254, except 201 which is reserved for VLP-16.
 The mask should be set as 255.255.255.0.
 Note that if proxy-velodyne16 runs in a virtual machine, the network adapter of the virtual machine has to be bridged.
-For instance, if proxy-velodyne16 runs on Ubuntu via VirtualBox while the VLP-16 is connected to the port en5: Thunderbolt Ethernet of the host machine, then both "Bridged Adapter" and "en5: Thunderbolt Ethernet" should be selected for the network configuration of VirtualBox.
+For instance, if proxy-velodyne16 runs on Ubuntu via VirtualBox while the VLP-16 is connected to the port "en5: Thunderbolt Ethernet" of the host machine, then both "Bridged Adapter" and "en5: Thunderbolt Ethernet" should be selected for the network configuration of VirtualBox.

 Note that this network setup will disable the access to the Internet.
 Since proxy-velodyne16 is based on OpenDaVINCI which requires UDP multicast to execute different software modules, the local loopback device **lo** needs to be configured to allow UDP multicast sessions: